The Spirit and the Worker (Acts 6:1-7)Bible Commentary / Produced by TOW Project

 It would not be right for us to neglect the ministry of the word of God in order to wait on tables.
 (Acts 6:2, NIV)

 The term “wait on tables” (Acts 6:2) may sound a little condescending compared to “serving the word of God” (Acts 6:4).
 Are the Twelve saying that taking care of people’s need for food is less important than preaching the word?
-One way of interpreting this passage says that waiting on tables is “trivia,” a “humble task” or one of the “lower tasks” in the community.
+One way of interpreting this passage says that waiting on tables is “trivial,” a “humble task” or one of the “lower tasks” in the community.
 This line of interpretation sees Stephen’s subsequent preaching as the “real” purpose behind the Spirit’s influence in Acts 6:3.
 There would be no need for the Holy Spirit to get involved in the menial task of managing the allocation of resources, according to this view.

 It is not reason [i.e., right] that we should leave the word of God, and serve tables.
 (Acts 6:2, KJV)